LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/README.md

 - *...note: the name you choose to call this file is used at the end of the executable command line when running the model*

 *The only things you need to worry about changing are the following:*
 >1.
-Paths to the input and output folders
+Paths that point to the input and output folders
 >2.
 Internal model timestep (computational time to complete one time step) and external runtime (time period you desire to model e.g. 3 days, 1 year etc)

-Calculating timestep and NSTEP (period of time you want the model to output):
+**Calculating timestep and NSTEP (period of time you want the model to output):**

 -timestep (seconds) = DTE*ISPLIT
 -NSTEP (seconds) = (secs in a day*Julian days)/timestep